hazelcast/hazelcast-jet/site/docs/design-docs/012-improved-job-resilience.md

 ## Enterprise synergy

 Once implemented, this feature will integrate well with existing enterprise functionality.
-When Jet suspends a job, due to a failure, enterprise users will be able to _export the snapshot_, fix the problem (alter the DAG or the input data) and resubmit the job (via the _job upgrade_ feature).
+When Jet suspends a job due to a failure, enterprise users will be able to _export the snapshot_, fix the problem (alter the DAG or the input data) and resubmit the job (via the _job upgrade_ feature).

 ## Failure snapshot

-Ideally, when an error happens, which will be handled by suspending the job, we would prefer to make all processors take a snapshot right then so that we can later resume execution from the most advanced state.
+Ideally, when an error happens which will be handled by suspending the job, we would prefer to make all processors take a snapshot right then so that we can later resume execution from the most current state.
 But this, unfortunately doesn't seem possible.

 Snapshots can be taken only when all processors are functioning properly